thisduck/nothing/_posts/shorts/2008-11-19-no-strings-attached.markdown

 Harry reaches for his phone, one of his palms still supporting his forehead.

-"You've reached Sam, and if you're calling you probably know who I am", says the recording, "Wait for the beep and leave a message, your odds might be better if you call again."
+"You've reached Sam, and if you're calling you probably know who I am," says the recording, "Wait for the beep and leave a message, your odds might be better if you call again."

 "Hey, uh... it's me.
 I know I said a few things today and I umm...
-I just wanted to...", Harry pauses to take a deep breath and that very moment a giant, out of control construction truck collides with the street car in the spot where Harry was sitting.
+I just wanted to..."
+Harry pauses to take a deep breath and that very moment a giant, out of control construction truck collides with the street car in the spot where Harry was sitting.

 Harry did not know what hit him.